gvsu-cis164/w25-classmaterial/notes/command-line.md

 would instead list any files ending with the extension `.csv` in any immediate subdirectory of the current directory.
 This process of using wildcards is known as globbing.

+### Helpful Notes
+* Avoid spaces in file / directory names.
+Since spaces are used to separate out the arguments and options, spaces in filenames or directory names will often be interpreted as multiple